 As the NHS reminds us, it’s important to cover your sex toys with a new condom each time they’re used.
 This will help make cleanup easier, and it can also protect you against STDs if you’re sharing sex toys with a partner.
 In this case, you’ll need to change the condom to a new one when your partner uses the toy.
 Remember to always open a new condom and discard the old one, even if you’re not going to use it for penetrative sex.

 Cleaning your sex toys properly and using them safely is just one way to prevent STDs.
 It’s also very important for you and your partner(s) to get tested for STDs regularly.
+Thanks to at-home testing, this is now easier and more accessible than ever.
+You can learn more about at-home STD tests at STDWatch.com.

 What’s the best way to clean sex toys? - brown.edu